zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 ![](RBTDrawings/Images/Delete4.PNG)

 And now , we are done .
 See !
 It was not that bad .
-Once we know why we are doing what , it immensly simplifies stuffs !
+Once we know why we are doing what , it immensely simplifies stuffs !

 # **Getting our hands dirty (with code)**

 All these efforts till now were all for this .
 We had to come up with glue nodes and what not just so that we can easily implement this thing .
 So , let's get into it !

-I remmber when i first the RBT pseudocode from Cormen (CLRS) , I had a mini heart attack .
+I remember when i first the RBT pseudocode from Cormen (CLRS) , I had a mini heart attack .
 My first reaction was , " Eww, how can a code be this ugly ! " And the impression hasn't changed a bit .
 It is still one of the most ugliest implementation I've seen till date .
 Coding a red black tree doesn't have to be this ugly .

 Instead , I will guide you with a recursive implementation which I found much easier to code .
 Much much easier to debug and the size of the code will be half the size of the cormen implementation if not less .